The Vie de Château and the Vie de Bohème at Bois-le-Roi

 During the 19th the Dutch school of painting of the 17th century, The Golden Age of the Protestant United Provinces of the Netherlands, influenced French artists.
 It carried on the realist tradition of Flemish Primitive art, and found an echo with some Romantic painters, such as Delacroix.
 In this he was influenced by John Constable, who himself emulated Dutch Masters.
 A return to nature was under way, facilitated by the arrival of the railway.
 The Barbizon School in the Fontainebleau Forest was its first manifestation, preceding the Impressionists.
 The Second Empire bourgeois French society appreciated the art of the Dutch Protestant 17th century bourgeois society which favoured landscapes, seascapes, still lives, genre scenes and portraits instead of the large Baroque historical or allegorical paintings of Catholic Flanders.
 These paintings are often on a small scale and the portraits are in bust as in the Renaissance.
 They had already been appreciated by princely and aristocratic collectors in the past, and Louis XIV himself owned many of them in his Cabinet de Peintures now in the Louvre Museum.

 All the painters who lived in Bois-le-Roi have a street to their names, Guido Sigriste (1864-1831), a Swiss artist, is the only foreigner to enjoy this honour.
-He had studied in Naples, Munich and Paris at the Académie Julian.
-At the 1891 Salon he exhibited Le Défilé, and most of his output consists in historical and military scenes, in particular those of the Napoleonic saga.
-Many of his paintings illustrated the Emperor’s battles but also the story of his family life at the Malmaison, the Château of Fontainebleau or in Italy.
-In 1932 his wife presented a painting Guide de l’Escorte de l’ Empereur to the commune of Bois-le-Roi where the couple had lived.
-Sigistre was a patriot and he was fascinated by feats of arms.
+He had studied in Naples, Munich and Paris at the Académie Julian where he is registered in 1884 as the pupil of Gustave Boulanger (1824-1888) et de Jules Lefebvre (1834-1912), Most of his output consists in historical and military scenes, in particular those of the Napoleonic saga.
+Many of his paintings illustrated the Emperor’s battles, but also his family life at the Malmaison, the Château of Fontainebleau or in Italy.
+In 1932 his wife presented a painting Guide de l’Escorte de l’ Empereur to the commune of Bois-le-Roi where the couple lived.
+Sigistre was a patriot, and he was fascinated by feats of arms.
 During the First World War, despite his age, he enrolled in the Légion Étrangère and died from his wounds in 1915.
-One less known aspect of his work are some small-scale genre scenes in elegant interiors, gallant scenes and landscapes in the manner of the 18th century Venetian painters Longhi and Guardi.
+One less known aspect of his work are some small-scale genre scenes in elegant interiors, gallant genre scenes and landscapes in the manner of the 18th century Venetian masters Longhi and Guardi.

-The composer Olivier Métra ( 1830-1859) belonged to the group of the four Parisian friends invited by Poupart d’Avyl at Bois-le-Roi in 1871.
+The composer Olivier Métra ( 1830-1859) belonged to the Group of the Four Parisian friends invited by Poupart d’Avyl at Bois-le-Roi in 1871.
 He came from a theatrical family and chose to study music, winning a First Prize in Harmony at the Paris Conservatoire.
-In 1855 he conducted the Bal Mabille’s orchestra and started composing the waltzes which brought him fame such as the Valse des Roses in 1863.
+In 1855 he conducted the Bal Mabille’s orchestra and started composing the waltzes which brought him fame such as the the sung waltz, Les Roses in 1863.
 It gave him access to all the most popular ballrooms of the capital, thus the Elysée-Montmartre, one of the most renowned dancing halls on the Butte Montmartre.
 In 1867 he was appointed director of the Châtelet’s balls.
 Enrolled in 1871 during the Siege of Paris, he became drummer in the Garde Nationale, before arriving in Bois-le-Roi.